 - 40% — Network emissions

 - 6% — Future advisors and team members

 Seasoned cryptocurrency professionals and deep tech computer science engineers.
 The team stem from reputable universities and have working experience at the likes of Loopring and Google.
 Two out of the three co-founders are completing a PhD in Computer Science at NYU, one with a focus on cryptography/blockchain and the other on machine learning.

 The founding team members asked to remain anonymous for the purpose of this research report.
 For an introduction to the team contact us directly.

 Stage of Maturity

-Spectral plan to launch its MVP in Q2 2021.
+Spectral plans to launch its MVP in Q2 2021.

-- Tech architecture and system design still in refinement phases.
+- Tech architecture and system design are still in the refinement phases.

 - MACRO Credit Score – parsing on-chain behaviour to output a credit risk score, based on 50 variables and split into groups of 5.
 The model is currently in development.
 Credit scoring will be primarily based on a user’s Aave and/or Compound historical activity.